-Scheduled evacuation drills and shelter-in-place drills are conducted on campus at least once a year.
-The evacuation and shelter-in-place drills are typically announced ahead of time via college email and with flyers that are posted around the campus.
+Scheduled evacuation and/or shelter-in-place drills are conducted at least once a year.
+During the COVID-19 pandemic, drills may be virtual.
+The evacuation and/ or shelter-in-place drills are typically announced ahead of time via college email.
 Prior to the drill, the campus community is also provided with information regarding the drill as well as evacuation and/or shelter-in-place procedures.
-After the drill, the campus community is told when it is safe to return to the buildings/when the drill is over.
+After the drill, the campus community is told when the drill is over.